 The look he gave her spoke volumes—no way did he believe her—but at least he didn’t call her on it.

 “Glen, buddy.
 Do you want me to call a cab?”
 Nash leaned against the bar, invading her space.
 She arched a brow and pointedly waited for him to move.
-But he didn’t take the bait and she was stuck inhaling his scent, with by the way, was as intriguing as the rest of him.
+But he didn’t take the bait, and she was stuck inhaling his scent, which, by the way, was as intriguing as the rest of him.
 Why the hell did he have to smell so damn good?